 - Some of the lines your characters have as they enter into various services can be pretty amusing.
 Take this one for instance, when a character enters the brothel.I need you, you, AND you!
 It's been a long day.

 - The Crusader's Zealous Accusation skill, which involves the Crusader pulling out a document and presumably accuse his enemies of something.
 And it actually physically hurts them.
+Even if they're dead.
 Made even better by how it makes the damaged sprites for the monsters seem like they're just really insulted.

 - Similarly, the Enraging Slight that the Manservants can do.
 Not only does the hero in question get insulted so badly that they take both health and stress damage, but they move forward, meaning they actually run at the Manservant in anger.
 Made even better by the fact that it's nothing more than a dismissive, backhanded wave.

 - The Narrator can, at times, be hilariously dissonant.Highwayman: (finds an intact torch in a sconce)Narrator: Wealth beyond measure, awarded to the brave and foolhardy alike!